Achiengy/Akan-Names/README.md

 * An access to the Internet

 ### Behaviour Driven Development
+* The web page on opening displays the landing page then you click on the get started button and loads the form

+*  The page displays the form and allows the user to click on the calender to select their birthday's  plus gender

+* The site displays the output event(Akan Name) depending on output description

+*The page allows the user to clear and reset inputs by clicking on the clear and reset button

 ## Technology Used
 * HTML - which was used to build the structure of the pages